omni-network/omni/docs/site/docs/operate/introduction/introduction.md

 # Introduction

-## What is a node operator in Omni?
+## What Is a Node Operator in Omni?

 Operators run Omni node software and play an active role in validating the Omni network.